66,395 bells

 Site Support Board: Where members of ACC can ask questions about the website and gain help.

-Spam: Posts or threads that do not encourage useful discussion and/or are unrelative content to that Board or Topic.
+Spam: Posts or threads that do not encourage useful discussion and/or have unrelated content to that Board or Topic.
+Also, threads or posts that are disruptive and/or offensive.

 Underlined Text: Text that has a line under it.
 Example UNDERLINED TEXT

 UT: A User Ticket.
-When you report a user for violating the Site Rules, this is where it is discussed between you and the Staff.
+When you report a user for violating the Site Rules, a User Ticket is generated and set to the Moderators for review.

-UL/User Log: Is a log of your violations and the place where you can post to the moderators if you have any questions about a notification.
+UL/User Log: A log of your notifications and the place where you can post to the Moderators if you have any questions about a notification.

-Yellow circle: Indicates they are online but have not been active for 5 minutes and over.
+Yellow circle: Indicates that a user is online, but have not been active for 5 minutes and over.

-Yellow Star: A yellow star placed on the right hand side of a member's post.
+Yellow Star: A yellow star placed on the right-hand side of a member's post.
 They are given to members who were around in the beginning of ACC to donate for the new server.
-It is left there forever, to honour their help.
+It is left there forever, to honor their help.

 » What are Giveaways and how do they work?